Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

 - You can change the theme (light or dark) by clicking on the hamburger menu on the top right and then clicking on the **Settings** menu
 - Making any changes to the source script and saving it will automatically prompt you to **Rerun** the application in the browser without having to stop and restart the application at the command line.
 (This can also be configured to always rerun the app without a prompt.)
-- You can use Streamlit's `st.session_state` to save objects like `snowflake.snowpark.session import Session` so it's only created once during a session.
+- You can use Streamlit's `st.session_state` to save objects like `snowflake.snowpark.Session` so it's only created once during a session.
 For example:

 ```python
 if "snowpark_session" not in st.session_state: